BeauDiddly/vct-web-scraping/README.md

 - [Built With](#built_with)

 ## About <a name = "about"></a>
 This README provides detailed information about the database initialization process, which involves setting up the database schema and inserting the data.
-This repostory is also the transformation and loading of the data to the database.
+This is part of the Valorant Champions Tour ETL pipeline.
+This is the transformation and loading part.

 ## Tables <a name = "tables"></a>